AdobeDocs/app-builder/guides/security_overview.md

           require-adobe-auth: true
 ```

 Upon deployment with `aio app deploy`, the manifest will be dynamically rewritten and replace the custom Runtime actions by Runtime sequences.
-The action definition above will by replaced with:
+The action definition above will by seamlessly rewritten into:

 ```
 packages: